cfn-modules/ec2-instance-amazon-linux/README.md

     </tr>
     <tr>
       <td>KeyName</td>
-      <td>Key name of the Linux user ec2-user to establish a SSH connection to the EC2 instance</td>
+      <td>Key name of the Linux user ec2-user to establish a SSH connection to the EC2 instance (update requires replacement of root volume = data loss!)</td>
       <td></td>
       <td>no</td>
       <td></td>